MilesCranmer/playwright-mcp/README.md

 - **browser_navigate**
   - Title: Navigate to a URL
-  - Description: Navigate to a URL
+  - Description: Navigate to a URL.
+By default shows only interactive elements (links, buttons, form inputs) for token efficiency.
+Use full=true to see complete page content.
   - Parameters:
     - `url` (string): The URL to navigate to
+    - `full` (boolean, optional): Show full page content instead of just interactive elements (default: false)
   - Read-only: **false**

 <!-- NOTE: This has been generated via update-readme.js -->

 - **browser_navigate_back**
   - Title: Go back
-  - Description: Go back to the previous page
+  - Description: Go back to the previous page.
+By default shows only interactive elements.
-  - Parameters: None
+  - Parameters:
+    - `full` (boolean, optional): Show full page content instead of just interactive elements (default: false)
   - Read-only: **true**

 <!-- NOTE: This has been generated via update-readme.js -->

 - **browser_navigate_forward**
   - Title: Go forward
-  - Description: Go forward to the next page
+  - Description: Go forward to the next page.
+By default shows only interactive elements.
-  - Parameters: None
+  - Parameters:
+    - `full` (boolean, optional): Show full page content instead of just interactive elements (default: false)
   - Read-only: **true**

 <!-- NOTE: This has been generated via update-readme.js -->